smart-on-fhir/health-cards/docs/index.md

 ### Chunking

 Commonly, Health Cards will fit in a single V22 QR code.
-Any JWS longer than 1195 characters SHALL be split into "chunks" of length 1191 or smaller; each chunk SHALL be encoded as a separate QR code to ensure ease of scanning.
+Any JWS longer than 1195 characters SHALL be split into "chunks" of length 1191 or smaller; each chunk SHALL be encoded as a separate QR code of V22 or lower, to ensure ease of scanning.
 Each chunk SHALL be numerically encoded and prefixed with an ordinal as well as the total number of chunks required to re-assemble the JWS, as described below.

 To ensure the best user experience when producing and consuming multiple QR Codes: